Demand for surgical technologists continues to grow.

 Outlook for Employment

-Employment of surgical technologists is projected to grow 15 percent through 2024, much faster than the average for all occupations.
+Employment of surgical technologists is projected to grow 12 percent through 2026, faster than the average for all occupations.
 Some of the factors that will lead to heightened demand for surgical technologists include:

 - Advances in medical technology have made surgery safer, and more operations are being done to treat a variety of illnesses and injuries.